duydo/duydo.github.io/content/post/an_algorithm_for_finding_largest_right_truncatable_prime.md

 <!--more-->

-In order to find out an algorithm, we try to do analysis first.
+In order to find out an algorithm, we try to do math analysis first.

 Suppose *p(k)* is the prime, satisfies the characteristics of right-truncatable prime, has k digits: *a(1), a(2),...,a(k)*, value of each digit is in set *{0, 9}*: